rscgh/BA4445_Classifier/README.md

 ## Usage:

 Before starting using the script, make sure you adjust the paths in both `standalone_classifier.py` as well as `hcp_tools.py` to fit your local system and HCP-dataset version.
-Normally all important paths should be defined in the beginning.
+Normally all important paths should be defined in the beginning of the file.

 ```
 python3